chargebee/chargebee-python/README.md

 # Chargebee Python Client Library v3 (Beta)

-This is the Python Library for integrating with Chargebee.
-Sign up for a Chargebee account [here](https://www.chargebee.com).
+The Chargebee Python library streamlines integration with the Chargebee API in Python applications.
+It offers built-in type annotations and enhanced IDE autocompletion for API resources and responses, which improves the developer experience.
+To get started, please sign up for a Chargebee account [here](https://www.chargebee.com).

 ## Requirements

-Python 3.11 or higher.
+- Python 3.11+

 ## Installation
 Install the latest beta version of the library with pip: